-ODOT's Annual Title VI Goals and Accomplishments Report for 2021 - 2022 recommends the Office of Statewide Planning and Research develop a training program for MPOs and RTPOs.
+In recent years, ODOT's Annual Title VI Goals and Accomplishments Report has recommended the Office of Statewide Planning and Research develop a training program for MPOs and RTPOs.
 AMATS would welcome any training ODOT may provide in the future.